 Before we start the guide please note that this is to be taken as merely extra info on the class, and not as THE proper ultimate way to play it.
 Remember to have fun playing the class enjoying it in your style as these are merely guidelines that would help you get better understanding of your class.

-Unlocking Astrologian doesn’t require you to have any specific class beforehand, but it requires you to finish the “A Realm Reborn” storyline and access Heavensward main city in order to pick up the quest to unlock it.
+Unlocking Astrologian requires you to finish the “A Realm Reborn” storyline and access Heavensward main city in order to pick up the quest to unlock it.
 It will provide you with a soul stone and some initial level 30 gear as you will start the class from level 30.

 What is Astrologian?

-Despite the Astrologian not requiring any specific class to unlock, it restricts itself to getting skills crossed from Conjurer and Thumaturge.
-Below are skills that are crucial to you as a healer that I strongly recommend you get, might even say all of them are mandatory:
+As a healer, you get access to a group of Role Actions that other healer classes share.
+Below are skills that are crucial to you as a healer that I strongly recommend you choose, I might even say all of them are mandatory:

-Protect: increases the defence of all party members for 30 minutes.
-Unlocked by leveling Conjurer to level 8.
+Protect – Increases the defence of all party members for 30 minutes.

-Swiftcast: Makes your next spell cast in 10 secs instant.
-Unlocked by leveling Thumaturge to level 26.
+Swiftcast – Makes your next spell cast in the next 10 secs instant.

 Once you unlock Astrologian you will get all the spells and cooldowns up till level 30.
 The easiest way to remove the confusion is to group up skills by their main role: